cikelengfeng/HTTPIDL/README.md

 Classes conform to 'Request' protocol can be sent by following code：
 ```
-let request = //your hand-writed request
+let request = //your handwritten request
 request.configuration.encoder = URLEncodedQueryEncoder.shared
 BaseRequestManager.shared.send(request)
 ```